Open-Data-Science-at-SIO/BUG-Resources/tutorials/transrate.rst

 Run test evaluation using input reads::

-   transrate -a transcripts.fa --left left.fq --right right.fq
+   transrate --assembly transcripts.fa --left left.fq --right right.fq

 In addition to contig metrics, you should see::